pantoniou/yamldt/README.md

 `--color` controls color output in the terminal.

-Automatic suffix detection does what you expect (i.e. an output file ending in .dtb is selecting the DTB generation option, .yaml the yaml one and so on).
+Automatic suffix detection does what you expect (i.e. an output file ending in .dtb if selecting the DTB generation option, .yaml if selecting the yaml generation option and so on).

 Given a source file in YAML `foo.yaml` you generate a dtb file with